muhammadaus/Kai-Sign/README.md

 - [edmundedgar](https://github.com/edmundedgar) (built [reality.eth](https://reality.eth.link/) )
 - [muhammadaus](https://github.com/muhammadaus)

-## Integration with MultiBaas from Curvegrid

-- **MultiBaas REST API** integration directly for blockchain data access
-- **Event Queries** for verified metadata updates
-- **Direct frontend app development** using CORS origins for secure cross-origin requests

-*refer to the setup instructions below for more

 ## Deploying the contracts

 Copy `env.example` to `.env` and fill in the blanks.